-- Protecting children from maltreatment. - Preventing impairment of children's mental and physical health or development - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care.
-Taking action to enable all children to have the best outcomes.
+- Protecting children from maltreatment, inside or outside the home, including online. - Preventing impairment of children's mental and physical health or development - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care.
+Taking action to enable all children to have the best outcomes. - Providing help and support to meet the needs of children as soon as problems emerge.